IRS Tax Debt Solutions Lawyer in Sarasota & Punta Gorda, Florida

 The first step is simply realizing that you do have options and that you don’t have to just take whatever the IRS throws at you.
 Understanding more about the tax relief programs that may be able to help is the key to unlocking a solution for your tax problems.
 Here are some of the most commonly used – and most effective – tax relief programs available.

-IRS Bankruptcy Attorney in Sarasota & Punta Gorda
+IRS Bankruptcy Attorneys in Sarasota & Punta Gorda, Florida

 Tax bankruptcy certainly isn’t a ‘best case’ option, but in some instances filing bankruptcy could help alleviate tax debt.
 Certain requirements must be met including that all taxes must be due for at least 3 years and all returns must have been filed for at least two years.
 Additionally, tax liabilities must have been assessed for a total of at least 240 days.
 If these conditions are met, it’s possible to use Chapter 13 or Chapter 7 to alleviate tax debt.